 = Custom input

-Step 2: (Savings allocation to Program Administrators)
+Step 2: (Savings Allocation to Program Administrators for Purposes of Assessing Compliance with Energy Savings Goals (Not for Use in Load Reduction Forecasting))

 Savings claims are a function of the electric output of the CHP system (ECHP), the used thermal output of the CHP system (FthermalCHP), and the CHP system efficiency (CHPEfficiencyHHV).
-The percentages of electric output and used thermal output that can be claimed also differ slightly depending on whether the project was included in both electric and gas EEPS efficiency programs, only an electric EEPS program or only a gas EEPS program.
+The percentages of electric output and used thermal output that can be claimed also differ slightly depending on whether the project was included in both electric and gas energy efficiency portfolio standard (EEPS) efficiency programs, only an electric EEPS program or only a gas EEPS program.
 The tables below provide the specific percentages of electric and/or thermal output that can be claimed under each of those three scenarios.

-1) For systems participating in both electric EEPS and gas EEPs programs:
+1) For systems participating in both electric EEPS and gas EEPS programs: